Global Hadamard form for the Green Function in Schwarzschild space-time: Global analysis of the Schwarzschild Green function using a large- expansion

 where

-We remind the reader that: \begin{itemize} \item[$\bullet$] $\check{\cb}_{2k}\left(\xpm{n}\right)$ and $\hat{\cb}_{2k+1}\left(\xpm{n}\right)$, as given by Eqs.(\ref{ck-even}) and (\ref{sk-odd}), are polynomials (of order $2k$ and $2k+1$ respectively) in $\xpm{n}$; \item ${}_nq_{k}(\gamma\pm\eta)$, given by Eqs.(\ref{Q-poly-def}) and (\ref{a-q-real}), can be written as a polynomial (of order $k-1$) in $\xpm{n}$; \item $Y_{2k}^{(\pm)}$ and $X_{2k+1}^{(\pm)}$, given by Eqs.(\ref{xy-def}), (\ref{vk-plus-def}), (\ref{vk-minus-def}), (\ref{nu-plus-def}) and (\ref{nu-minus-def})), depend on the coordinates $\gamma$, $x^A$ and $x^{A'}$; \item the $a_k$, given by Eqs.(\ref{a-q-real}) and (\ref{n-zero-coeffts}) are numbers. \end{itemize} It then follows that: \begin{itemize} \item[$\bullet$] the $\Vnpm{n}$ can be formally expressed as an expansion in powers of $\xpm{n}$; \item the $k$-sums in Eq.(\ref{eq:Vnb}) for $\Vnpmb{n}$ can be formally expressed as an expansion in powers of $\xpm{n}$; \item the $k$-sum of the terms containing $Y_{2k}^{(\pm)}$ and $X_{2k+1}^{(\pm)}$ in Eq.(\ref{eq:Wn}) for $\Wn{n}$ can be formally expressed as an expansion in powers of $\xp{n}$ plus another expansion in powers of $\xm{n}$; \end{itemize} although none of these formal expansions are generally power series in $\xpm{n}$.
-We note that the coefficients in these expansions depend crucially on the $2$-D Hadamard coefficients $U_k$ of Eq.(\ref{eq:Had series 2d}).
-Because of these various properties, together with the fact that Eq.(\ref{eq:sum Hads}) makes explicit the full singularity structure of the GF globally, we refer to the expression in Eq.(\ref{eq:sum Hads}) as a `sum of Hamards'.
-We remind the reader that this sum-of-Hadamards expression is valid under two assumptions: (a) that the neighbourhood of any point where the Hadamard series Eq.(\ref{eq:Had series 2d}) converges uniformly is the whole of $\Mtwo$; (b) that the remainder term Eq.(\ref{cgl-rem}) vanishes in the limit $N\to\infty$ (this second assumption is not required for Eqs.(\ref{grl-k-zero2}) and (\ref{grl-k-one1}) to provide the full singularity structure of the GF).
-The only points where Eqs.(\ref{grl-k-zero2}), (\ref{grl-k-one1}) and (\ref{eq:sum Hads}) are not valid are $\eta=0$, $\gamma=0$ and $\gamma\in[\gamma_0,\pi]$ (where $\gamma_0=2(\sqrt{2}-1)\pi\simeq 0.828\pi$) -- we deal with the points $\gamma=0$ and $\pi$ in the next section.
+We remind the reader that: \begin{itemize} \item[$\bullet$] $\check{\cb}_{2k}\left(\xpm{n}\right)$ and $\hat{\cb}_{2k+1}\left(\xpm{n}\right)$, as given by Eqs.~(\ref{ck-even}) and (\ref{sk-odd}), are polynomials (of order $2k$ and $2k+1$ respectively) in $\xpm{n}$; \item ${}_nq_{k}(\gamma\pm\eta)$, given by Eqs.~(\ref{Q-poly-def}) and (\ref{a-q-real}), can be written as a polynomial (of order $k-1$) in $\xpm{n}$; \item $Y_{2k}^{(\pm)}$ and $X_{2k+1}^{(\pm)}$, given by Eqs.~(\ref{xy-def}), (\ref{vk-plus-def}), (\ref{vk-minus-def}), (\ref{nu-plus-def}) and (\ref{nu-minus-def}), depend on the coordinates $\gamma$, $x^A$ and $x^{A'}$; \item the $a_k$, given by Eqs.~(\ref{a-q-real}) and (\ref{n-zero-coeffts}) are numbers. \end{itemize} It then follows that: \begin{itemize} \item[$\bullet$] the $\Vnpm{n}$ can be formally expressed as an expansion in powers of $\xpm{n}$; \item the $k$-sums in Eq.~(\ref{eq:Vnb}) for $\Vnpmb{n}$ can be formally expressed as an expansion in powers of $\xpm{n}$; \item the $k$-sum of the terms containing $Y_{2k}^{(\pm)}$ and $X_{2k+1}^{(\pm)}$ in Eq.~(\ref{eq:Wn}) for $\Wn{n}$ can be formally expressed as an expansion in powers of $\xp{n}$ plus another expansion in powers of $\xm{n}$. \end{itemize} Here, an ``expansion in powers of $\xpm{n}$" means a series expansion in non-negative integer powers of $\xpm{n}$, with coefficients that may depend on $(x^A,x^{A'},\gamma)$, but that are independent of $n$.
+We note that the coefficients in these expansions depend crucially on the $2$-D Hadamard coefficients $U_k$ of Eq.~(\ref{eq:Had series 2d}).
+Because of these various properties, together with the fact that Eq.~(\ref{eq:sum Hads}) makes explicit the full singularity structure of the GF globally, we refer to the expression in Eq.~(\ref{eq:sum Hads}) as a `sum of Hadamard forms'.
+We note that Eqs.~(\ref{grl-k-zero2}), (\ref{grl-k-one1}) and (\ref{eq:sum Hads}) are not valid when $\eta=0$, $\gamma=0$ or $\gamma\in[\gamma_0,\pi]$ (where $\gamma_0=2(\sqrt{2}-1)\pi\simeq 0.828\pi$) -- we deal with the points $\gamma=0$ and $\pi$ in the next section.